HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Usage.md

     available to down-weight multiple-mapping alignments, which usually have low mapping qualities.
-Rather than scoring the alignment as 1 (prior to depth normalization), the alignment is scored as a fraction of the number of hits, recorded in the alignment tag `NH`, essentially as `1/NH`.
+Rather than scoring the alignment as 1 (prior to depth normalization), the alignment is scored as a fraction of the number of hits, recorded in the alignment tag `NH` (when available), essentially as `1/NH`.
 This allows for more comprehensive coverage while avoiding high coverage from low quality alignments.

 - Fragment size and coverage tracks